 Customers can make a telephone payment anytime, day or night through AES' Interactive Voice Recognition (IVR) system, by calling toll-free 1-800-233-0557.
 Payments may also be made through a Customer Service Representative, by calling the same number, Monday through Friday, 3:30 a.m. to 5:00 p.m.
 AKST.
 You will need your 10-digit AES account number and date of birth on-hand for identification purposes.
 Be sure to have your bank routing number and account number ready to set up an electronic payment.
 Customers can schedule up to eight (8) payments per month, up to 180 days in the future.
 Payments are effective the same day the payment is submitted unless a future date is selected.
 For more information on ways to pay your loan(s) with AES visit aesSuccess.org/manage/repaying_your_loan.

-Beginning April 17, 2023, ACPE customers can enroll in AES’ free automatic payment service called Direct Debit.
-With Direct Debit, AES can electronically withdraw your scheduled monthly payment – along with any additional amount you request from your bank account, on your scheduled due date, the 1st through the 28th of each month.
-Once your education loans are transferred to AES and the conversion process is complete, you can sign up for AES’ Direct Debit online by visiting aesSuccess.org.
+ACPE customers can enroll in AES’ free automatic payment service called Direct Debit by visiting aesSuccess.org.
+With Direct Debit, AES can electronically withdraw your scheduled monthly payment, along with any additional amount you request, from your bank account, on your scheduled due date, the 1st through the 28th of each month.

 You may be eligible to receive a 0.25% interest rate reduction on your alternative loans by authorizing AES to automatically deduct qualifying loan payments from a checking or savings account during the in-school, grace, and repayment periods.
 The reduction will remain in effect as long as qualifying automatic payments continue without interruption and the following conditions are met:

-Once your education loans are transferred to AES and the conversion process is complete ACPE customers can access AES’ online payment solution and mobile application to make an Electronic Funds Transfer (EFT) payment from a bank account.
-Customers can schedule up to eight (8) payments up to 180 days in the future.
+ACPE customers can access AES’ online payment solution and mobile application to make an Electronic Funds Transfer (EFT) payment from a bank account.
+Customers can schedule up to eight (8) payments up to 180 days into the future.
 You can make payments effective the same day the payment is submitted or schedule a future date.

 AES does not have an online third-party payment service.
-If a family member or other individual is paying on your loans through ACPE’s online third-party payment system, this service will not transfer to AES.
-AES will begin accepting payments by mail beginning April 1, 2023.
+AES can accept payments from a family member or other individual by mail or phone.
 For more information on ways to pay your loan(s) with AES visit aesSuccess.org/manage/repaying_your_loan.

 AES does not accept debit or credit cards.
 Payments can be made from a checking or savings account, or by money order.